Trusted

 Recordkeeping

+When it comes to reporting crypto taxes, diligent recordkeeping is crucial.
+Start by calculating your cryptocurrency gains and losses, as these will determine your tax liability.
 Crypto disposals that trigger these calculations include selling cryptocurrency for fiat, trading one cryptocurrency for another, or using cryptocurrency to purchase goods and services.
-To calculate your gain or loss for each transaction, you’ll need to monitor how the price of your cryptocurrency has changed since you originally acquired it
+To calculate your gain or loss for each transaction, you’ll need to monitor how the price of your cryptocurrency has changed since you originally acquired it.

 You can use the following capital gain formula:

-Gains (or losses) = Proceeds – Cost Basis
+Gains (or losses) = Proceeds – cost basis

 Your “proceeds” represent what you received when disposing of your cryptocurrency, typically the fair market value at the time of disposal minus any related fees.
 On the other hand, your “cost basis” is the cost you incurred to acquire the cryptocurrency, typically the fair market value at the time of receipt, plus any fees associated with the acquisition.